-In this course, students will learn scales, and beginning music theory, and participate in small ensemble performances, all the while working to improve their musical proficiency with their woodwind, brass, or percussion instruments.
-Students will be grouped into quarter-long sections based on the instrument.
+In this course, students will learn scales, and beginning music theory, and participate in ensemble performances, all the while working to improve their musical proficiency with their woodwind, brass, or percussion instruments.
+Depending on section numbers, students may be grouped by instrument type for one quarter and then perform as a full ensemble in another quarter.
+Alternatively, students may play as a full ensemble for a semester.
 Note: Students will need to provide their own woodwind and brass instruments.